 Ricotta cheese is a fresh cheese known as “whey cheese.”
 It’s made from the resulting whey protein left over from making other types of cheese.
 You can read more about the process here.
 But for cooking purposes, know that it’s light, fluffy and milk in flavor.
 Ricotta is best used in lasagna, as fillings for pasta shells, or as a base for dips.

 What is Cottage Cheese?

 Cottage cheese is also a fresh cheese.
 It features small curds of cheese in a creamy, milk-like sauce.
 It’s made by adding an acid to milk, resulting in curds separating from whey.
 The curds are then cut, pressed, rinsed and seasoned lightly with salt.

 Cottage cheese is great in lasagna, as a filling for ravioli, or blending into sauces and dips.
 We also like to blend cottage cheese to make creamy, protein-packed salad dressings.
+Mix them into batters to make Cottage Cheese Pancakes or Cottage Cheese Cake.
 Spread cottage cheese on a plate and top it with canned smoked salmon, herbs and fresh cucumber slices for a delicious and satisfying lunch.

 Pros & Cons of Ricotta

 If you want a lasagna that’s rich, creamy and decadent, turn to whole milk ricotta.
 It delivers on richness and creaminess!
 Be sure to season the cheese well with salt, crushed red pepper flakes, black pepper and dried herbs.
 Plain ricotta can be, well, very plain and mild.
 At the very least season it with kosher salt!